-Beth Morrison Projects and HERE Announce PROTOTYPE: OPERA/THEATRE/NOW Lineup, Jan 8-19
+Beth Morrison Projects and HERE Kick Off PROTOTYPE: OPERA/THEATRE/NOW, Now thru Jan 19

 Described by New York Magazine as "Contemporary mini music drama impresarios," Kristin Marting (of HERE), Beth Morrison (of BMP), and Kim Whitener (of HERE), follow up PROTOTYPE's smash inaugural success with seven fresh local, national and international presentations, providing further exciting evidence of "the rise of small-scale, more experimental presentations of opera."
 (NPR's Deceptive Cadence)